geelen/glenmaddern.com/src/lib/articles/css-modules.md

   composes: common;
   /* anything that only applies to Normal */
 }
-.invalid {
+.disabled {
   composes: common;
-  /* anything that only applies to Invalid */
+  /* anything that only applies to Disabled */
 }
-.ready {
+.error {
   composes: common;
-  /* anything that only applies to Ready */
+  /* anything that only applies to Error */
 }
 .inProgress {
   composes: common;